elissaioskon/react-use-lifecycle-hooks/README.md

 - [`useDidUpdate`](./docs/useDidUpdate.md) &mdash; same with componentDidUpdate
 - [`useDidUpdateAndWillUnmount`](./docs/useDidUpdateAndWillUnmount.md) &mdash; same with componentDidUpdate & componentWillUnmount

+`Every lifecycle hook can be used more than one time in the same function.`

 ### Prerequisites

 In order to use this library a React version **>=16.8.0** is required which introduce react hooks